mcguirepatr/SDGVM/README.md

 ### Who do I talk to? ###

-* Repo owner or admin - walkerap@ornl.gov
+* Repo owner or admin - walkerap@ornl.gov (this is fairly unsupported code, will do what I can to help)
-* Other community or team contact
+* Other community or team contact - Mark Lomas (University of Sheffield)